emlynrasta/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-9-divide_and_rule - script to print result of POWER by DIVIDE 5-local_variables - list all local, environment variables and functions 10-love_exponent_breath - display  raised to power
+9-divide_and_rule - script to print result of POWER by DIVIDE 5-local_variables - list all local, environment variables and functions 10-love_exponent_breath - display  raised to power 12-combinations - prints all possible combinztions of 2 letters except oo